 We have detected that you are using Internet Explorer to visit this website.
 Internet Explorer is now being phased out by Microsoft.
 As a result, NHS Digital no longer supports any version of Internet Explorer for our web-based products, as it involves considerable extra effort and expense, which cannot be justified from public funds.
 Some features on this site will not work.
 You should use a modern browser such as Edge, Chrome, Firefox, or Safari.
 If you have difficulty installing or accessing a different browser, contact your IT support team.

-Inpatients formally detained in hospitals under the Mental Health Act 1983 and patients subject to Supervised Community Treatment: 2015/16, Annual figuresOfficial statistics
+Inpatients formally detained in hospitals under the Mental Health Act 1983 and patients subject to Supervised Community Treatment: 2015/16, Annual figuresOfficial statistics, National statistics

 - Publication Date: